marmer/protim/README.md

   * With remote connector (using the API)
   * With local storage
 * Use BBD framework for end to end tests
+* Fix Matchers Generator to be able to access non-public-methods